MattKimmmm/File-System/Studio19/Studio19/ReadMe.txt

 	accept method is called.
 At the concrete file type class, visit_<file_type> method is called on the AbstractFileVisitor, passing along the pointer to that specific file class back to AbstractFileVisitor.
 This allows the visitor object to change the state of the concrete file object.
 The second dynamic binding happens at the accept method at the concrete file class.

+4. This implementation with BasicDisplayVisitor creates an interface for the client code to request read/print, so client does not directly interact with the underlying objects.
+There are two layers of delegation in the Visitor pattern.
+When the client request a specific method that is not implemented by the original definition, it is done by calling the Visitor object.

+5.